-The Hub is expected to be Council’s first 5 star Green star building and will be a place where people of all ages and backgrounds feel welcome and can come together to embrace new opportunities for learning, social interaction and getting active.
+The Hub is Council’s first 5 Star Green Star rated building.
+It is a place where people of all ages and backgrounds are welcome.
+People can come together to embrace new opportunities for learning, social interaction and getting active.

 About the Nunawading Community Hub